Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Design Considerations and Evaluation Methods

-To understand metagenomic data, museum visitors may need significant prior knowledge, including understanding of microbes, genes, and gene expression To create an experience around this complex dataset, we worked with SCOPE scientists to (1) synthesize their research into a narrative comprised of three stories, and (2) apply techniques from established narrative frameworks to tell this narrative: \begin{itemize} \item Microbes interact with each other in a predictable daily rhythm. \item Genes turn on and off according to a daily rhythm. \item Scientists collect data about the genes of a microbes. \end{itemize} With the first story of our narrative, we sought to convey to visitors that microbes form communities.
-Microbes, interestingly enough, interact with one another in order to survive.
-The interactions and behaviors that these microbes exhibit during the day are different from what they perform at night, similar to us.
-The second story focused on how these microbial interactions and actions are a result of gene expressions.
-The final story is that scientists documented and found which expressed genes are responsible for a microbial function.
-Our design needed to convey the narrative to visitors through an exhibit.
-In addition, we had to consider the museum exhibit experience itself, which is often characterized as unmediated, episodic, and short.
-Given these constraints we needed to develop an exhibit that would effectively covey this narrative.
+Interpreting metagenomic data requires understanding microbes, their genes, and gene expression.
+To create an experience around this complex dataset, we worked with C-MORE scientists to (1) synthesize their research into a narrative comprised of three related stories, and (2) apply techniques from established narrative frameworks to layer the following three stories into a cohesive narrative: \begin{itemize} \item[\textbf{S1.}] \textbf{Microbial interactions occur in a predictable daily rhythm.} The first story conveyed to visitors that microbes form communities similar to larger organisms.
+The interactions and functions these microbes perform during the day and night differ. \item[\textbf{S2.}] \textbf{Genes turn on and off according to a daily rhythm.} The second story focused on how the microbial interactions and actions in the first story are a result of the gene expressions of specific genes, which control microbial function. \item[\textbf{S3.}] \textbf{Scientists collect data about the genes of microbes to make sense of the temporal patterns in microbial functions.} The final story was scientists collected data and identified the expressed genes responsible for a microbial function. \end{itemize} These stories were the synthesis of the C-MORE scientists' research and, taken together, could provide the public an understanding of how marine microbes are studied and what they do.
+From discussion with the scientists we found S1 and S2 were closely related to one another, with S2 explaining the molecular underpinnings of, or genetic expression for, the behavior in S1.
+S3 further elaborates that scientists study S2 to make sense of the temporal patterns in microbial interaction captured in S1.
+In short, we needed to show the public (S1) microbes have interactions that occur in a predictable daily rhythm which (S2) are the result of gene expressions, and (S3) scientists analyze these gene expression data to identify temporal patterns.
+How we present these stories is constrained by the considerations of an informal learning environment in an interactive science museum.